atlas-computing-org/bignum/README.md

-# Bignum-Lean: Formal Verification of s2n-bignum in Lean 4
+# Bignum-Lean: Port of s2n-bignum to Lean 4

 A port of Amazon's [s2n-bignum](https://github.com/awslabs/s2n-bignum) formal verification from HOL Light to Lean 4.